davidsawyer/reddit-imgur-uploader/readme.md

 8. choose the project root directory, and you should be good to go!

 ## todos
+- [ ] highlighting text then uploading an image will create a markdown-style link to that image
+- [ ] account support
 - [ ] drag and drop uploading
 - [ ] refactor how we determine our behavior based on what page we're on (comments page vs. submit link vs. submit text)
 - [ ] DRY up our uploader button injection